Nostalgia-3/Nostalgia-3/README.md

 # Nostalgia3

-I'm a pretty radical programmer who programs in JS/TS and C#, and love low-level programming and working with bytes.
+I'm a pretty radical programmer who programs in JS/TS and C/C++, and love low-level programming and working with bytes.

 ## More Information
 * 🧑‍🎓 I'm in high school